shouvikbj/ML-Practice-Codes/README.md

 (2) Creating dataset from a text file, saving that into a pickle, and finally rolling out Deep Neural Network on that dataset for sentiment analysis.

+## Recurrent Neural Network
+(1) This folder contains implementation of RNN